 #6: Close Monitoring of Your Customer Journey

 With all the changes that may have happened to your buyer personas, competition, and the market, you'll want to track your customer journey closely to define specific actions for each stage of the funnel.
 Using technology like marketing automation can help you score your leads as they move from the top to the bottom of the funnel and help you identify opportunities for improvement.

 #7: Revise Your Content Mix

 As customers spend more time online and on social media, engaging content will be an essential aspect of any content strategy.
-We encourage businesses to leverage more video, more animations, webinars, and interactive tutorials as part of their overall content mix.
+We encourage businesses to leverage more videos, animations, webinars, and interactive tutorials as part of their overall content mix.
 Check out one of our previous blog posts, 7 Types of Videos to Build Your Brand, Business & Bottom Line, or our Ahead of the Curve webinar on video to get ideas on where you can add more engaging content throughout your business and improve your content marketing strategy.

 #8: Identify Your Key Paid Advertising Channels

-If your advertising channels included Google, Facebook, Instagram, and YouTube at the beginning of the year, these would most likely continue to be part of your primary digital media mix.
+If your advertising channels include Google, Facebook, Instagram, and YouTube at the beginning of the year, these would most likely continue to be part of your primary digital media mix.
 But other channels may have surfaced since COVID-19 that you may also want to investigate and test.
 TikTok, for example, has become the new player in the social media world in terms of downloads and users.
 And while advertising on TikTok may not be the right fit for many brands right now, at the very least, all businesses should be reserving their TikTok handles, so they have them when they need them.
 Learn more about social media marketing.